Southern Poverty Law Center: Lawsuits against and criticism of the SPLC

 In March 2018, several journalists, including Max Blumenthal, were mentioned in an article by Alexander Reid Ross which the SPLC retracted after receiving complaints from those journalists that the article falsely portrayed them as "white supremacists, fascists, anti-Semites, and engaging in a conspiracy with the Putin regime to promote such views"; the Center's letter explaining its retraction of the article apologizing to Blumenthal and the other journalists who believed they had been falsely portrayed.
 The SPLC was criticized for taking down this article and was accused of caving in to pressure.
 The article argued that the dissemination of conspiracy theories around such issues as the Syrian Civil War (about the White Helmets and child refugees) were intended to co-opt leftist anti-imperialism in the service of a fascist agenda.
 Subsequently, the SPLC retracted two other articles written by Alexander Reid Ross on the topic of Russian campaigns to influence Western public opinion.

-In 2019, the Center for Immigration Studies (CIS) sued the SPLC for designating the CIS as a hate group, claiming it constituted fraud under the Racketeer Influenced and Corrupt Organizations Act.
+In 2019, the Center for Immigration Studies (CIS) sued the SPLC for designating the CIS as a hate group, claiming it constituted fraud under the Racketeer Influenced and Corrupt Organizations Act (RICO).
 The SPLC defended its decision and said the group "richly deserved" the designation.
 Cornell law professor William A. Jacobson, a longtime critic of the SPLC, criticized the listing of the CIS as "pos[ing] a danger of being exploited as an excuse to silence speech and to skew political debate."
 The lawsuit was dismissed in September 2019 for failure to state a claim; Judge Amy Berman Jackson ruled that the CIS could not show any violations of the RICO statute.

 In February 2019, several months after resigning as chairman of the Proud Boys, Gavin McInnes filed a defamation lawsuit against the SPLC.
-The lawsuit was filed in federal court in Alabama over the SPLC's designation of the Proud Boys as a "general hate" group.Kennedy, Merrit (February 5, 2019).
-"Proud Boys Founder Files Defamation Lawsuit Against Southern Poverty Law Center".
-NPR.
-Retrieved October 7, 2020.
+The lawsuit was filed in federal court in Alabama over the SPLC's designation of the Proud Boys as a "general hate" group.
 The SPLC took the lawsuit "as a compliment" and an indication that "we're doing our job."
 On its website, SPLC said that "McInnes plays a duplicitous rhetorical game: rejecting white nationalism and, in particular, the term 'alt-right' while espousing some of its central tenets" and that the group's "rank-and-file [members] and leaders regularly spout white nationalist memes and maintain affiliations with known extremists.
 They are known for anti-Muslim and misogynistic rhetoric.
 Proud Boys have appeared alongside other hate groups at extremist gatherings like the Unite the Right rally in Charlottesville."
-McInnes is represented by Ronald Coleman.
 In addition to defamation, McInnes claimed tortious interference with economic advantage, "false light invasion of privacy" and "aiding and abetting employment discrimination".
 The day after filing the suit, McInnes announced that he had been re-hired by the Canadian far-right media group The Rebel Media.
 The SPLC filed a motion to dismiss the lawsuit in July 2019.